-Historiography 3: Motivation, Explaining the Confusing, and Double DissimilarityUltimate Questions
+Historiography 3: Motivation, Explaining the Confusing, and Double DissimilarityUltimate Questions (Moved!)

 One last episode on historiography for you!
 In this episode, Jon uses Author Motivation, Coherency through Other Events, and Double Similarity to further prove the reliability of the New Testaments historical record of events.

 0:30 Reminder and Overview

 7:45 Coherency through other events

 9:05 Making sense of the crucifixion through other events

 15:00 Double Dissimilarity explained